PROSEU - Prosumers for the Energy Union

 - End date: 28 February 2021

-- Co-investigators: Dr Mark Davis
+- Co-investigators: Professor Mark Davis

 PROSEU is an EU-funded research project, bringing together eleven project partners from seven European countries (Universities, research institutes and consultancies, non-governmental and non-profit organisations).
 It aims to enable the mainstreaming of the Renewable Energy (RE) Prosumer phenomenon into the European Energy Union.
 Prosumers are active energy users who both produce and consume energy from renewable sources.